Pedal-Pal-CS253/pedal-pal/README.md

 Intended audience of the application - IITK campus community and visitors

 ## Deployment
-To download and use our application, please install the `pedal-pal-v1.0.apk` file given [here](https://drive.google.com/file/d/16vLAnBF8nHyhyBQPX3l_-YrZ74kDL6YB/view?usp=sharing).
+To download and use our application, please install the `pedal-pal-v1.1.apk` file given [here](https://drive.google.com/drive/folders/1NgxvJv4w105I9mXTnCMT2q3f57FX7lac?usp=sharing).
 Currently the application is available on the Android platform only.
 The backend of our application is hosted on the [Vercel platform](vercel.com).
 The administrator view can be accessed [here](https://pedal-pal-backend.vercel.app/admin/).

+The QR codes corresponding to various locks are also provided in the same Google Drive link.
+Initial database contains around 30 locks which have cycles attached to them and 10 which are free.
+To see which lock is what, please check it in the admin view.
+The credentials are given in the user manual.

+To make payments, please use the RazorPay dummy card details as given [here](https://razorpay.com/docs/payments/payments/test-card-details#test-card-for-indian-payments).
+Please do not use real money as we do not guarantee that it can be returned back.

 ## Development
 To set up the development environment locally, please follow the instructions given in the individual repositories, [pedal-pal-backend](https://github.com/Pedal-Pal-CS253/pedal-pal-backend/) and [pedal-pal-frontend](https://github.com/Pedal-Pal-CS253/pedal-pal-frontend/).